AbrarMohamed03/library-management-system/README.md

   gh repo clone DexTer-9/library-management-system
 ```

-2. Import the database (bibliotheque.sql) to your MySQL server
+2. Import the database `bibliotheque.sql` to your MySQL server

-3. Configure the database settings in the 'inclodes/config.php' file
+3. Configure the database settings in the `inclodes/config.php` file

 4. Start the development server